OpenConext/Mujina/README.md

 * ALL

 The default setting is USER.
-This setting requires a valid user to be known in Mockoleth's IdP.
+This setting requires a valid user to be known in Mujina's IdP.

 The ALL setting allows any username and password combination.
 As a side effect, the urn:mace:dir:attribute-def:uid attribute is set to the username each time a user logs in.